domse/docker-vdr/README.md

 docker-vdr
 ==========

-Basic headless VDR Server based on Docker an yavdr
+Basic headless VDR Server based on Docker and yavdr

 THIS IS NOT READY TO USE AND UNUSABLE!